awsdocs/aws-dms-user-guide/doc_source/CHAP_ReleaseNotes.md

 + Fixed an issue to handle empty key values when using Amazon DocumentDB \(with MongoDB compatibility\) as a target\.
 + Fixed an issue where AWS DMS fails to replicate `NumberDecimal` or `Decimal128` columns when using MongoDB or Amazon DocumentDB \(with MongoDB compatibility\) as a source\.
 + Fixed an issue to allow CDC tasks to retry when there is a fail over on MongoDB or Amazon DocumentDB \(with MongoDB compatibility\) as a source\.
-+ Added an option to remove the hexadecimal “0x” prefix to `RAW` data type values when using Kinesis, Kafka, or Elasticsearch as a target\.
++ Added an option to remove the hexadecimal “0x” prefix to `RAW` data type values when using Kinesis, Kafka, or OpenSearch as a target\.
 + Fixed an issue where validation fails on fixed length character columns when using Db2 LUW as a source\.
 + Fixed an issue where validation fails when only the source data type or the target data type is `FLOAT` or `DOUBLE`\.
 + Fixed an issue where validation fails on `NULL` characters when using Oracle as a source\.